 Arthritis is a painful problem that can interfere with your ability to do the things you enjoy.
-But you can take steps to protect your joints, reduce discomfort, and improve mobility.
+But you can take steps to manage arthritis by protecting your joints, reducing discomfort, and improving mobility.

-Physical or occupational therapists can be very helpful in teaching you how to modify activities and accomplish daily tasks more easily.
+Physical or occupational therapists can be very helpful in teaching you how to modify activities and accomplish daily tasks more easily in order to manage arthritis.
 But there are simple things you can do for yourself, starting today.
 Here are five of them:

 - Keep moving.
 Avoid holding one position for too long.
 When working at a desk, for example, get up and stretch every 15 minutes.
 Do the same while sitting at home reading or watching television.

 - Discover your strength.
 Put your strongest joints and muscles to work.
 To protect finger and wrist joints, push open heavy doors with the side of your arm or shoulder.
 To reduce hip or knee stress on stairs, let the strong leg lead going up and the weaker leg lead going down.